Allan Fakir: Singing career

 Under the guidance of his father, Allan Fakir received mentorship.
 Despite lacking formal schooling, his remarkable memory enabled him to perform Shah Abdul Latif Bhittai's poetry at the shrine every night, adorned with a turban resembling a crown for the next twenty years of his life at the shrine.

-He sung under the guidance of the famous Sindhi landlord, father of Sindhi culture and flim producer Karim Bux Nizamani.
+He sang under the guidance of the famous Sindhi landlord, father of Sindhi culture and flim producer Karim Bux Nizamani.
 Nizamani was his mentor in singing.
 Encouraged by Faqir Zawar Qurban Ali Lanjwani and Moolchand Maharaj, Allan continued singing at the shrine, until his meeting with Abdul Karim Baloch who introduced him to Radio Pakistan and Pakistan Television Corporation in Hyderabad, Sindh.
-His voice reached almost 'every single house' in Pakistan which made him a 'performing legend'.
+Through these mediums, his voice reached almost every single household in Pakistan, which made him a 'performing legend'.

 Death and burial

 Allan Faqir died on 4 July 2000, at Liaqat National Hospital, in Karachi, after a paralysis attack.
-He is buried at the Jamshoro Housing Society Graveyard.
+He is buried at the Jamshoro Housing Society in his house which he himself added in his will that he should be buried in his house.
 He left behind his wife, 3 sons and 2 daughters.